jamiesmith/theastroshed/_posts/2025-01-10-the-flaming-star-tadpoles-and-spider-nebulae.md

 Flaming Star, Tadpoles, and Spider Nebulae are three distinct yet captivating objects in the universe.

-The Flaming Star Nebula, also known as NGC 2264, is a stunning emission nebula located about 1,500 light-years away from Earth.
+The Flaming Star Nebula, also known as NGC 2264 and IC 405, is a stunning emission nebula located about 1,500 light-years away from Earth.
 With an apparent size of approximately 6 arcminutes, this nebula is visible to the naked eye on a clear night.
 Its vibrant red color is due to the presence of hydrogen and helium gas,